Jylpah/queutils/README.md

 # AsyncQueue

 [`AsyncQueue`](docs/asyncqueue.md) is a async wrapper for non-async `queue.Queue`.
-It can be used to create an `asyncio.Queue` compatible out of a (non-async) `multiprocessing.Queue`.
-This is handy to have `async` code running in `multiprocessing` processes and yet be able to communicate with the parent via (non-async) managed `multiprocessing.Queue` queue.
+It can be used to create an `asyncio.Queue` compatible interface to a (non-async) managed `multiprocessing.Queue` and thus enable `async` code in parent/child processes to communicate over  `multiprocessing.Queue` as it were an `asyncio.Queue`.

 ## Features